oleksii-openproject/openproject/docs/contributions-guide/contribution-documentation/README.md

 As an open-source platform, OpenProject thrives on community collaboration.
 Contributions to our documentation are open to everyone, whether you're a developer, a long-time user, or someone new to the platform.

-By contributing to the documentation, you help ensure it remains accurate, clear, and up-to-date, benefiting the entire OpenProject community.
+By contributing to the documentation, you help ensure it remains accurate, clear, and up-to-date, benefiting the entire OpenProject Community.
 We welcome contributions of all kinds, including improving existing content, fixing errors, and adding new sections.

 ## Contribution guidelines for documentation